 When travelling outside major cities increased personal security measures should be taken.
-You should travel in convoy where possible, carrying bottled water and multiple forms of communication.
+You should travel in convoy where possible, carrying bottled water, a full first aid kit and multiple forms of communication.
 Ensure others are aware of your travel plans.
 Armed robbery of vulnerable travellers has been known to occur on highways, with victims stopped by methods including nails and branches on the road, as well as fake breakdowns and injured persons.

 For further advice, see our road travel page.

-Public transport is often unsafe due to unqualified drivers, poor vehicle maintenance, high speed driving and overcrowding.
+Public Transport: Public transport is often unsafe due to unqualified and uninsured drivers, poor vehicle maintenance, high speed driving and overcrowding.
 Regular and motorcycle taxis are common, however, they can pose a serious danger to passengers, other road users and pedestrians.
-The quality of rental car services can vary greatly.
-Major hotels offer more reliable car hire services complete with drivers.
+We recommend the use of car hire services complete with drivers, available at major hotels.

-Piracy, kidnapping from and armed robbery of ships at anchor occurs in the coastal areas of the Niger Delta near Lagos and in the Gulf of Guinea.
+Sea Travel: Piracy, kidnapping from and armed robbery of ships at anchor occurs in the coastal areas of the Gulf of Guinea, including near Lagos and the Niger Delta.
 The Nigerian Navy has limited capacity to respond to criminal acts at sea.
 See our travel bulletin on piracy for more information.
 The International Maritime Bureau issues piracy reports on its web site.